vvs551/IRRemoteESP32/README.md

 ## Installation

 1. Download the library.
-2. Unzip and place the `IRRemote` folder in your `Arduino/libraries` directory.
+2. Unzip and place the `IRRemoteESP32` folder in your `Arduino/libraries` directory.
 3. Restart the Arduino ID

 ## Usage